danj-jo/mastermind-linkedin/README.md

-# 🎯 Mastermind Game - Full Stack Application
+# 🎯 Mastermind Game - Reach Apprenticeship Project

-A real-time multiplayer Mastermind game built with Java Spring Boot backend and React frontend, featuring WebSocket communication, PostgreSQL persistence, and comprehensive authentication.
+A real-time multiplayer Mastermind game built with Java & Spring Boot on the backend, PostgreSQL for the perstitence layer, and React on the frontend.
+It features WebSocket communication, server sent events, authentication via Spring Security.
+The goal of the game is to guess a four digit number between 0-7 (Easy Mode) within 10 tries.

-## 🚀 Quick Start
+## 🚀 How to get started

 ### Prerequisites